yanyao-shen/fairseq/README.md

   year={2018}
 }
 ```
 It is built based on fairseq, a sequence-to-sequence learning toolkit for [Torch](http://torch.ch/) from Facebook AI Research tailored to Neural Machine Translation (NMT).
+To be more specific, the DenseNMT architecture is implemented in the file fairseq/models/fconvdensemopt.lua.

 ![Model](fairseq.gif)